Call Us

 Alcohol abuse can also lead to the person having to deal with addiction as well as PTSD.
 As alcohol is used to achieve emotional relief, they may find that they need to drink more and more to get the desired effect.
 As their tolerance increases, this can lead to addiction.

-Using alcohol to numb and avoid symptoms of PTSD means that the PTSD itself remains untreated, and the cause of the feelings, emotions and flashbacks still remains unaddressed.
+Using alcohol to numb and avoid the symptoms of PTSD means that the PTSD itself remains untreated, and the cause of the feelings, emotions and flashbacks still remains unaddressed.

 Treatment at Priory locations

 Seeking treatment for both the alcohol dependency and PTSD at the same time is recommended.
 If a drinking problem isn’t confronted, treatment for PTSD will be less effective and progress will be stunted.
-Meanwhile, alcohol withdrawal can heighten PTSD symptoms, so it is best to treat both at the same time so that the support is as effective as possible.
+Meanwhile, alcohol withdrawal can heighten PTSD symptoms, so it's best to treat both at the same time so that the support is as effective as possible.

-When physically addicted to alcohol, detoxification may be needed to rid the body of alcohol.
+When you're physically addicted to alcohol, detoxification may be needed to rid the body of alcohol.
 With round-the-clock care, support and medical management, a person will be closely observed, safe and comfortable.
 Group and individual therapy sessions may then be used to address the PTSD alongside the addiction, which can be provided on a residential or outpatient basis.

 Contact us to make an enquiry or for more information